PicoCentauri/comment-artifact/README.md

 >       pull-requests: write
 > ```
 >
-> Note that job level permissions will override root level permissions.
+> Note that job-level permissions override root-level permissions.
+If you set
+> `pull-requests: write` at the root level and have non-empty permissions at the
+> job level without specifying them there, the action will fail.

 ## Example